Selfoss (town): Transport

-Selfoss sits on Route 1, the Icelandic ring road, and is the first major stop east of Reykjavik.
-The bridge over the Ölfusá river, called Ölfusárbrú, is an important link in southern Iceland, and the genesis of the town's location.
+Selfoss sits on Route 1, the Icelandic ring road, and is the first major stop east of Reykjavík.
+The bridge over the Ölfusá river is an important link in southern Iceland, and the genesis of the town's location.
 The original bridge was constructed in 1891 but collapsed when a milk truck traversed the bridge in 1944.
 The current Ölfusá bridge was opened a year later in December 1945.

-Heavy summer traffic is a problem during the summer in Selfoss.
-The Ölfusá bridge is only a two lane bridge and traffic is routed through the town centre.
+Heavy traffic is a problem during the summer in Selfoss.
+The Ölfusá bridge is only a two-lane bridge and traffic is routed through the town centre.
 It carries practically all of the traffic to the south of the country, a significant bottleneck.
-This is planned to be replaced by a new bypass road and new 4-lane bridge over the Ölfus river, currently under construction and projected to be complete by 2028.
+This is planned to be replaced by a new bypass road and a new four-lane bridge, currently under construction and projected to be complete by 2028.

-Strætó bs. operates multiple daily buses (bus numbers 51 and 52) to and from Reykjavík, as well as buses headed towards Höfn and Landeyjarhöfn (for Vestmannaeyjar) in the east.
-There are also a limited service (bus numbers 72 and 73) to south Iceland destinations such as Laugarvatn, Reykholt and Flúðir.
+Strætó bs. operates multiple daily buses (bus numbers 51 and 52) to and from Reykjavík, as well as buses headed along route 1 towards Vík and Höfn, and also Landeyjahöfn (the new port for Vestmannaeyjar).
+There is also a limited service (bus numbers 72 and 73) to comparatively local destinations further inland such as Laugarvatn, Reykholt and Flúðir.

 Selfoss Airport is a privately run airstrip located just to the southwest of the town.